Prunus nigra: Uses

 The fruit is somewhat sour, clingstone, and very juicy.
 It can be eaten raw when fully ripe or cooked and made into pies, preserves, and jellies.
 Dried, these plums were a popular winter staple of indigenous peoples.
 French explorer Jacques Cartier remarked in his journal that he was presented with dried Canada plums by the St. Lawrence Iroquoians in his first expedition to Canada.
-Early settlers in the western U.S. and Canada also made use of these wild plums for dried fruit, as popularized by the autobiographical novel On the Banks of Plum Creek, the fourth book in Laura Ingalls Wilder's Little House on the Prairie series.

 One of the few tree fruits indigenous to the Upper Midwest of the U.S., Northern Ontario and the prairie provinces of Canada and capable of surviving the harsh winters there, efforts were made to breed improved cultivars of these plums in the 19th century.
 Notable varieties still grown today include "Assiniboine" and "Cheney".
 P. nigra has the same number of chromosomes as P. salicina, the cultivated Japanese plum, and so the two cross-pollinate readily.
 Breeding work in the 20th century resulted in improved P. nigra x salicina hybrid varieties that retain the high quality of Japanese plums and the hardiness of wild Canada plums, such as "Pembina", "Superior", and "Patterson Pride".

 The wood is bright red brown; heavy, hard, strong, and close-grained, with a density of 0.6918.
 When wounded the wood turns an attractive red colour, and sawlogs of intentionally wounded trees are sought after by woodturners.

+In culture

+The autobiographical novel On the Banks of Plum Creek, the fourth book in Laura Ingalls Wilder's Little House on the Prairie series, popularized the use of these wild plums for dried fruit by early settlers in the western U.S. and Canada.